 Pre-Employment-All final applicants will be offered employment, contingent on passing a preemployment drug screen for those departments that require such testing.
-Random-A random selection of up to three employees per quarter will be selected for a random drug screen from those departments that require such.
+Random-A random selection of up to 5% of employees per month will be selected for a random drug screen from those departments that require such.